aijose/CarND-Advanced-Lane-Lines/project_report.md

-The code for this project can be found in the [jupyter notebook](https://github.com/aijose/CarND-Advanced-Lane-Lines/blob/master/P2.ipynb) that is part of the [project repository](https://github.com/aijose/CarND-Advanced-Lane-Lines/blob/master/P2.ipynb).
+The code for this project can be found in the [jupyter notebook](https://github.com/aijose/CarND-Advanced-Lane-Lines/blob/master/P2.ipynb) that is included in the [project repository](https://github.com/aijose/CarND-Advanced-Lane-Lines/blob/master/P2.ipynb).

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points